pralinkhaira/NPTEL-Assignment-Answers/Answers.md

    - [ ] The closest scientific equivalent of the Land, taken without its spiritual component, is ecosystem

 10. Which of the following statement/s is/are true about Kukis’ association with land and forest?
-    - [x] Land is inextricably linked to the Kuki’s material and spiritual world
+    - [ ] Land is inextricably linked to the Kuki’s material and spiritual world
-    - [x] Kuki social and cultural system and identity are closely linked with land and forests
+    - [ ] Kuki social and cultural system and identity are closely linked with land and forests
-    - [x] Kuki historical root is also strongly linked with the land that they live on
+    - [ ] Kuki historical root is also strongly linked with the land that they live on
+    - [x]  All of these